 - A 70% viewability rate for mid to low-funnel campaigns is a decent benchmark.

 - You don’t want 100% viewability on desktop (in-app mobile is a different story, check out the Nuance Note above).

 - 100% vCPM is going to be expensive and won’t necessarily drive CPA because it prioritizes above the fold placements.

-There are a few firm benchmarks to keep in mind as you leverage viewability in your campaigns.
-At the same time, you need to consider the history of viewability and how its measured to truly understand its place in modern campaigns.
+Keep these benchmarks in mind as you leverage viewability in your campaigns.
+While doing so, consider the history of viewability and how it’s measured to truly understand its place in modern campaigns.